-In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+To protect public health, the Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 A contaminant is any substance that may pose a potential health concern if present in very large quantities.

 The regulations require testing tap water for many different categories of contaminants.
 One category is the regulated or primary contaminants.
 Each has a maximum contaminant goal and maximum contaminant level.
 The Maximum Contaminant Level Goal (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 The Maximum Contaminant Level (MCL) is the highest level of a contaminant that is allowed in drinking water.
-This limit is the standard for safe drinking water and is set by federal and/ or state health agencies.
+This limit is the standard for safe drinking water and is set by federal and/or state health agencies.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.